cacostamx/PyBer_Analysis/README.md

         ![total_fares_series](/analysis/PyBer_fare_summary.png)

-    - We can deduce from the statistics for this period, that all cities have their fares within a reasonable "stable" amount, atlhough all three city types present a peak in the last week of february.
-Also Urban cities remain above average during april.
+    - We can deduce from the statistics for this period, that all cities have their fares within a reasonable "stable" amount, although all three city types present a peak in the last week of February.
+Also Urban cities remain above average during April.

         |Stat   | Rural |Suburban|Urban  |
         |:------|------:|-------:|------:|